A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Analysis of the results

 \subsection{The vertical gradient of the stellar velocity field}

-In this section we consider the first order vertical gradients of the velocity components $dV_R/dz$, $dV_\theta/dz$, and $dV_z/dz$ in Fig. \ref{fig:d_dz}. \cite{Vityazev2012} showed that the kinematic parameters $dV_R/dz$ and $dV_\theta/dz$, determined separately for the Northern and Southern hemispheres using Zonal Vector Spherical Harmonics (ZVSH), have different signs but they are close in absolute values.
+In this section we consider the first order vertical gradients of the velocity components $dV_R/dZ$, $dV_\theta/dZ$, and $dV_Z/dZ$ illustrated in Fig.~\ref{fig:d_dz}. \cite{Vityazev2012} showed that the kinematic parameters $dV_R/dZ$ and $dV_\theta/dZ$, determined separately for the Northern and Southern hemispheres using Zonal Vector Spherical Harmonics (ZVSH), have different signs but they are close in absolute values.
 However, if we consider the whole sphere, the values of these parameters are close to zero.
 In this work, we use a symmetric distribution of stars in both the Northern and Southern Galactic hemispheres.
 These parameters describe the difference between the vertical gradients in the Northern and Southern hemispheres - antisymmetric component of the vertical gradient.
-We estimate the values of the symmetric vertical gradient component using second order derivatives with respect to $z$.
-We will describe it in detail in the next Section.
+We estimate the values of the symmetric vertical gradient component using second order derivatives with respect to $Z$ (see details in the next section).

-The values of the kinematic parameter $dV_R/dz$ vary within the range $\pm$10 \kmskpc and show a clear dependence on the coordinates $R$ and $\theta$ (Fig. \ref{fig:d_dz}, {\it left}).
-The values of $dV_R/dz$ are positive and show a slight increase with Galactocentric distance in the region with $\theta > 160^\circ$.
+The values of the kinematic parameter $dV_R/dZ$ vary within the range $\pm$10 \kmskpc and show a clear dependence on the coordinates $R$ and $\theta$ (Fig. \ref{fig:d_dz}, {\it left}).
+The values of $dV_R/dZ$ are positive and show a slight increase with Galactocentric distance in the region with $\theta > 160^\circ$.
 This means that for this region of the Galaxy the absolute value of the vertical gradient of the Galactic expansion is larger in the Northern hemisphere than in the Southern.
 This conclusion can also be made from the results of \cite{Vityazev2012}, \cite{Nelson2022} and \cite{Wang2023}.
 For example, \cite{Vityazev2012} used the data of UCAC3 catalogue from \citep{Zacharias2010}.
-They obtained the values of $dV_R/dz$ in the region of the Sun \mbox{$+22.2 \pm0.5$ \kmskpc} and $-10.8\pm0.5$\kmskpc for the Northern and Southern hemispheres, respectively.
-In the Galaxy region with $\theta<160^\circ$, the kinematic parameter $dV_R/dz$ has a negative value and also shows an increase in absolute value with an increase in $R$.
+They obtained the values of $dV_R/dZ$ in the region of the Sun \mbox{$+22.2 \pm0.5$ \kmskpc} and $-10.8\pm0.5$\kmskpc for the Northern and Southern hemispheres, respectively.
+In the Galaxy region with $\theta<160^\circ$, the kinematic parameter $dV_R/dZ$ has a negative value and also shows an increase in absolute value with an increase in $R$.